mbaumer/us_hep_funding/docs/_states/GA.md

 <a name="GA-02"></a>
 [Back to top](#top)
 ## GA-02 -- Rep. Sanford Bishop (D)
+### Committees
+Sanford Bishop is the #8 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016